Updated May 2023

 Back Bay Neighborhood: Full Day

 If it’s a nice day out, you can easily spend a full day exploring some of the Back Bay area’s most famous sites on foot.
 From HI Boston, walk a few blocks over to Boston Common and spend a sunny morning in the country’s oldest public park.
 From there, wander across Charles Street into the Public Garden, a serene and picturesque park full of historic statues, elegant trees, and colorful flowers.
 Hop on one of the iconic Swan Boats for a ride across the lagoon, and take your photo with the Make Way for Ducklings statue, which commemorates a famous children’s book set in the Public Garden.

 From the Public Garden, just cross Beacon Street and you’ll find yourself in Beacon Hill, one of the city’s most-photographed neighborhoods.
 Acorn Street is particularly charming and loved by photographers; get just a few blocks away and you’ll find cute little cafes, shops, and pubs lining posh Charles Street.

 If you’re in the mood to shop – or just to soak up some history – walk northeast to Faneuil Hall and Quincy Market.
 This place dates back to 1742, when it was a public marketplace, but it became most famous as a stage for some of early America’s best-known orators and founding fathers.
 Today, it’s returned to its origins as a marketplace where you can enjoy a cup of Boston clam chowder or a pint of local beer along with a big slice of history.

-While you’re in the area, add a quick stop by the Mapparium, a quirky spot where you can get inside a huge globe illuminated in rainbow colors for the kind of shot that should be on every traveler’s Instagram.
+While you’re in the area, add a quick stop by the Mapparium, a quirky spot where you can get inside a huge globe illuminated in rainbow colors.
 Nearby, the main branch of the Boston Public Library is a stunning example of 19th-century architecture boasting historic murals, vaulted ceilings, a pair of marble lions, a tranquil courtyard, and a huge collection of historic and contemporary books.

 The North End: One Night